Sanjay5464545/beyondchats-fullstack-assignment/README.md

 # BeyondChats – Full Stack Web Developer Intern Assignment

 This project is built as part of the BeyondChats Full Stack Web Developer Intern assignment.
 It demonstrates web scraping, backend APIs, database integration, GenAI usage, and a simple frontend UI.

+This project is built mostly by me with limited and practical use of AI.
-This project build my own with little ai uses.
-The goal of this project is to show clear end-to-end data flow rather than complex UI or over-engineering.
+The main goal is to show clear end-to-end data flow rather than complex UI or over-engineering.

 ## Tech used